ucb-152/lab6/README.md

 Read the [NeuronCore Compute Engines](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#neuroncore-v2-compute-engines) section of the architecture guide for more details on each engine.

-The NeuronCores are highly optimized and designed for ML workloads, and thus each engine has its own unique purpose in common ML algorithms.
+The NeuronCores are highly optimized and designed for ML workloads, and thus, each engine has its own unique purpose in common ML algorithms.
 We can get maximal performance out of the chip if we carefully integrate the engines together.
 We must make sure that our algorithm is designed such that computations are mapped to the appropriate and most powerful engines while accounting for bandwidth and throughput constraints.
-We must also plan for communications between engines based their internal connections and the on-chip memory system.
+We must also plan for communications between engines based on their internal connections and the on-chip memory system.

 <p align="center">
   <img width="400" src="./img/neuron_device2.png">